AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-data-source-connector-tools.md

 To publish a dependency present on the [Maven Central repository](https://central.sonatype.com/search?q=com.adobe.aem.addon.guides) to the Cloud Services, you need to include and embed the dependency for an open-source connector.

 1. Add the dependency in `all/pom.xml`  in your cloud manager Git project code.
-For example, you can run the following dependency for Microsoft Azure DevOps Boards data source connector.
+For example, you can add the following dependency for Microsoft Azure DevOps Boards data source connector.

     ```